Netixsol-Innovator-Internship/sarmad-usman/Week_3/Day 1/Task2-backend/README.md

 DELETE /api/tasks/{id}: Deletes a task by its ID.

-For more details on request bodies and response formats, check the Swagger UI documentation.
+For more details on request bodies and response formats, check the Swagger UI documentation at http://localhost:8000/api-docs.

 Error Handling
 The API responds with appropriate status codes to indicate success or failure: